 The best solutions cost a little extra.

 If you need employees to manage your eBay listings, consider SixBit.
-Their higher-level subscriptions allow you to create accounts for multiple users and set the permissions for each.
+They allow you to create accounts for multiple users and set the permissions for each.
 No need to let your employees access your full account and do whatever they want with it.

 Learn how to set SixBit permissions here.